8base/vuejs-todos-app/README.md

 2. Go to Settings > Authentication
 3. Create a new Authentication Profile using 8base Auth0

+## Create Todo Items Table

+1. Go to Data
+2. Create a new Table and name it "todoItems"
+3. Add a new field "description" of type "Text"
+4. Save Field
+5. Add a new field "status" of type "Switch"
+6. In Appearence > Format select "Custom"
+7. Add the options "To Do", "In Progress" "Completed"
+8. Save Field

+## Create Todo Lists Table
+1. Create a new Table and name it "todoLists"
+2. Add a new field "name" of type "Text"
+3. Save Field
+4. Add a new field "todoItems" of type "Table"
+5. In Appearence > Table select the previously created table "todoItems"
+6. In Table Relationships select "Allow multiple todoItems per todoList"
+7. Save Field

 ## Project setup
 ```
 npm install